Endogen/xian-mcp-server/README.md

 - "Sign the message 'Hello XIAN' with private key [key]"
 - "Encrypt a message from [sender_key] to [recipient_public_key]"

-## Security Considerations

-⚠️ **CRITICAL SECURITY INFORMATION**:

-1. **This server is for LOCAL USE ONLY** - Never expose it to the internet
-2. **Use test wallets only** - Never use production wallets for testing
-3. **Private keys are handled in memory** - They are never stored or logged
-4. **Each tool requires explicit approval** - Both Claude and LM Studio will ask for confirmation before executing tools
-5. **Run in Docker** - The server runs in an isolated container for security

-### Best Practices

-- Generate new test wallets for experimentation
-- Use testnet nodes when available
-- Never commit private keys to version control
-- Review all transaction parameters before approval
-- Keep the Docker image updated

 ## Available Tools

 | Tool | Description | Requires Private Key |